bbauska/JS-InterviewQuestions-JS/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Using closures which combines the function with its referencing environment, looping can be resolved.
+<p>Using closures which combines the function with its referencing
+environment, looping can be resolved.
 It keeps the local variable of the function alive even after the function returned the value.
 When there is function within the function, Closure is created.</p>